NKANGIJAFARI/employee_list/readme.md

 This is a React Native application to manage employee data, including creating, updating, and deleting employee records.
 The app interfaces with an external API to perform CRUD operations.

+##Note: API endpoints are intentionally called inside the components to ease the running process and as matter of fact its a public api.

 ## Features

 - List employees